spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Validation

-On the **Virtual Machines** tab that displays after you click **Create Virtual Machines**, you should see the new VM listed with **Running** status.
+1. From the **Virtual Machines** tab, verify VM status switches to **Running**, which indicates the VM is fully deployed.

+2. Click the **Console** tab in the VM, and validate the operating system is running and configured correctly.

 # Next Steps

-Click the **Console** tab in the VM, and validate the operating system is running and configured correctly.

 Try installing your applications.
 If the Guest Agent was not installed as part of the VM deployment, you can install the Guest Agent now.
 The Guest Agent displays additional details in the **Virtual Machines > Details** tab.

-You can also update the VM configuration from the VM console if desired.
+You can update the VM configuration from the VM console or from tabs when you click on the VM.
+Learn about updates you can make in the [Update VM Configuration](/vm-management/create-manage-vm/standard-vm-operations/update-vm-configuration) guide.

 <br />